Efficiency Heating & Cooling

 Other Warning Signs to Watch For

-Beyond the top 5, other warning signs include visible wear and tear (rust, cracks), water leaks around the furnace, burning smells, and gas smells.
-If you smell gas, evacuate your house immediately and contact your gas company and a qualified HVAC technician from a safe distance to have them offer furnace repair HVAC service.
+Beyond the top 5, other warning signs include visible wear and tear (such as rust and cracks), water leaks around the furnace, burning odors, and gas odors.
+If you smell gas, evacuate your house immediately and contact your gas company and a qualified HVAC technician from a safe distance.
+Have them inspect and offer furnace repair and HVAC service.

 Common Furnace Problems and DIY Troubleshooting

 Before calling for professional furnace repair in Portland, try these simple troubleshooting steps.
-However, if you’re not comfortable working with your furnace or if these steps don’t solve the problem, contact a qualified H V A C technician.
+However, if you’re not comfortable working with your furnace or if these steps don’t resolve the problem, contact a qualified HVAC technician.

 Thermostat Issues: Common Culprits and Simple Fixes